 You may be able to receive a premium discount on your earthquake insurance if you have your home retrofitted to better withstand the shaking from earthquakes.

 Because major earthquakes are less likely in these areas, insurance is typically much cheaper.
-According to the Insurance Information Institute, coverage on the east coast could cost less than 50 cents per $1,000 of coverage.
+According to the Insurance Information Institute, coverage on the East Coast could cost less than 50 cents per $1,000 of coverage.

-Whether you decide to purchase earthquake insurance or not, it’s important to make an informed decision and at least evaluate your level of risk to determine whether purchasing a policy makes financial sense for you.
+Whether you decide to purchase earthquake insurance or not, it’s important to make an informed decision and at least evaluate your level of risk to determine if purchasing a policy makes financial sense for you.